Abolah/Coinbot/README.md

 Example : !event  || !event 2
 ```
 ```
-!money :  Get the donation informations
-Example : !money
-If you want to modify the donation addresses you can go to Coinbot/side_info/donate.py
+!bot :  Display some informations about me and the bot Example : !bot
 ```
 ```
 !conv [coin][quantité] :  To convert the coin value in BTC/USD